 MSAN Shopping Campaigns: If you have a shopping feed, MSAN shopping is one of the easiest campaign setups you’ll ever do.
 You don’t even add an audience or need any ad assets; all of the information is pulled directly from your shopping feed.

 Think about what kind of increased budgets you want — but be flexible with your budgets and prepare to increase them even more if necessary to accommodate the extra traffic.
 You should start to increase your ad spend starting in early October gradually.

 For November and December, Google recommends that you plan for a 30% increase in your budgets for Search and Shopping over your average daily spend in October.
 But I also recommend being ready for increased spikes for Thanksgiving (11/25) through Cyber Monday (11/29) and the last shipping Monday before Christmas (12/20) by boosting budgets by up to 50%.
 Other key dates to watch for budget surges are Small Business Saturday (11/27) and just before Hanukkah (11/28-12/6).

 Make sure you watch your ad spend closely through December, revisiting the calendar with peak search days above.

 6. Think Post-Holiday Sales

 After the holiday rush is over, shoppers begin buying for themselves.
-Some will have gift cards to spend that are burning holes in their pockets while others will be returning things and want to purchase something else.
-Since we normally see sales numbers remain high through the second or third week of January, keep your budget elevated to support the post-holiday volume.
+Some will have gift cards to spend that are burning holes in their pockets, while others will be returning things and want to purchase something else.
+Since we normally see sales numbers remain high through the second or even third week of January, keep your budget elevated to support the post-holiday volume.